Arriva Scotland West: History

 Shortly after being launched as Arriva Scotland West in 1998, the company flirted with operations outside its traditional operating area, successfully securing tenders to operate services in Cumbernauld (where a depot was established for a few years) and south east Glasgow, though these were short-lived.
 It is said that Cumbernauld prompted "the look east".
 Arriva tried to expand further in Scotland by purchasing Xplore Dundee but they went to National Express instead.
 It was also interested in purchasing Midland Bluebird and a Strathclyde Buses depot if they were sold following the OFT's requirements for First to sell them but Stagecoach's increased attempts at competing for the Greater Glasgow bus market put paid to that.
 Later that year, Arriva tried to run contracted services in Edinburgh.
 Lothian Buses had run the services for a while but when it was time to renew said contracts, the council considered Lothian's new tender prices to be too expensive.
 So then it invited other operators the opportunity to participate instead and was pleasantly surprised to see bids from Arriva using new low floor buses, for a substantially cheaper price than Lothian!
 The tenders were accepted but shortly before they were due to commence, the council was advised that Arriva had withdrawn their bids.
 In a move that some might consider to be of a dubious nature, Lothian also stated later that day that they could run the contracts for free when previously it couldn't.
 Exactly how that is still remains a mystery to this day.

 Further rationalisation took place in 2001, with the Inverclyde operations being sold to local management.
 Confusingly, the new operation was branded as McGill's Bus Services - the company name and operating licence having been purchased with McGill's of Barrhead - based in Port Glasgow, and employing a livery of blue, white and gold in the same styles as both Arriva and the GMS division, depending on what type of vehicle it was applied to.
 At the same time, the Barrhead depot, originally belonging to the initial McGill's Bus Service, was closed and operations concentrated on the two remaining depots.

 In 2007, BAA awarded the new Glasgow Flyer 500 service to Arriva, which bought eleven specially liveried Wright Eclipse bodied Volvo B7RLEs for the service.
-As a result, the 905 Airlink service, jointly operated with Fairline Coaches under contract to Scottish Citylink, ended; however Fairline have since started an independent service numbered 905.
+As a result, the 905 Airlink service, jointly operated with Fairline Coaches under contract to Scottish Citylink, ended; however Fairline started their own independent service numbered 905.